toussyn/TellCo_analysis/README.md

 - the folder where models' pickle files are stored

 #### notebooks
-- `Data Cleaning, Transforming and Extraction.ipynb`: a jupyter notebook that handles data cleaning tranformation and extraction
+- `data_cleaning.ipynb`: a jupyter notebook that handles data cleaning tranformation and extraction
-- `User Overview analysis.ipynb`: a jupyter notebook that analyzes general users' behaviours
+- `satisfaction_nalysis.ipynb`: a jupyter notebook that analyzes general users' behaviours
-- `User Engagement analysis.ipynb`: a jupyter notebook that analyzes the engagement of users
+- `user_engagement_analysis.ipynb`: a jupyter notebook that analyzes the engagement of users
-- `User Experience analysis.ipynb`: a jupyter notebook that analyzes users' network experience
+- `user_overview_analysis.ipynb`: a jupyter notebook that analyzes users' network experience
-- `User Satisfaction analysis.ipynb`: a jupyter notebook that analyzes the satisfaction of users
+- `user_experience_analysis.ipynb`: a jupyter notebook that analyzes the satisfaction of users

 #### scripts
-- `clean_dataframe.py`: a python script for cleaning pandas dataframes
+- `dataframe_cleaner.py`: a python script for cleaning pandas dataframes
-- `plot_dataframe.py`: a python script for plotting selected data
-- `utils.py`: a python script for cleaning outliers in a pandas dataframe
-- `logger.py`: a python script used for writing logs to corresponding log files

 ### Files
 - `requirements.txt`: a text file lsiting the projet's dependancies